janishahn/target-tracking/README.md

 - Check if camera is connected and not used by another application
 - Try different camera indices (0, 1, 2...)
 - Ensure video file path is correct

+**Tracking blue objects instead of red objects**
+- This is a camera color format issue (RGB vs BGR)
+- The system now auto-detects and fixes this automatically
+- If auto-detection fails, press 'c' during tracking to toggle color format
+- For permanent fix, set `Config.FORCE_COLOR_FORMAT = True` (for RGB cameras) or `False` (for BGR cameras)
+- Run `python test_color_fix.py` to diagnose and test the fix

 **Poor detection performance**
 - Adjust HSV thresholds in Config class